Lukasz-pluszczewski/reduxBreeze/docs/defaultPlugin.md

   exampleReducer: {
     exampleAction: {
       type: 'default',
-      result: 'list', // just sets default value to empty array if you don't provide default it
       resultName: 'exampleList', // needed if result is a string, it's a name of the filed in a state where we will save the value
-      defaultValue: [], // value to be set when you will not provide any },
+      defaultValue: [], // value to be set when you will not provide any
+      initialValue: [], // value to be set in initial state },
     someOtherAction: {
       type: 'default',